What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 - Clean the surface with acetone, alcohol, or mild alkaline product to remove grease and oils.
 With experience, you can weld brand-new aluminum without perfectly cleaning it.
 But as a beginner, clean it to remove even the lowest amount of dirt.

-- Clean the oxidation wire with a dedicated stainless steel wire brush.
+- Clean the oxidation by using a dedicated stainless steel wire brush.
 Always brush in one direction to avoid smearing the oxidation on the surface.
-After that, use the previously mentioned chemicals to remove any oxide residues.
-There are also chemical products for removing the oxidation.
+After that, use the previously mentioned chemicals to remove oxide residues.
+There are also chemical products for removing oxidation.
 With chemicals, you avoid scratching the surface, and you save time.
 Follow each product’s instructions, and don’t forget to clean their residue.
 Residues may decompose to harmful gases when you weld over them.

 - After preparing the joint, weld as soon as possible to avoid accidental dirt or moisture.
-Furthermore, the surface oxidation gets ticker the longer you leave it unwelded.
+Furthermore, the surface oxidation gets thicker the longer you leave it unwelded.

 - Wear the proper PPE for the necessary protection, but at the same time ensure they let you work with comfort and dexterity.